Forming an LLC in Illinois is easy

 FOR INTERNATIONAL APPLICANTS: you do not need an SSN to obtain an EIN.
 For more information, read our guide on how to obtain an EIN as a foreign LLC.

-What tax structure should I choose for my LLC?
+What tax structure should I choose for my Illinois LLC?

 When you get an EIN, you will be informed of the different tax classification options that are available.
 Most LLCs elect the default tax status.

-However, some LLCs can reduce their federal tax obligation by choosing S corporation status.
+However, some LLCs can reduce their federal tax obligation by choosing the S corporation (S corp) status.
 We recommend consulting with a local accountant to find out which option is best for you.

 Considering Using an LLC Formation Service?